-- A. Students should attend to the following: Lunch accounts Eat breakfast - B. By 8:05 A.M. students must head to in their respective homerooms and attendance will be taken at 8:10.
+- A. Students should attend to the following: Lunch accounts Eat breakfast - B. Students report directly to their Ad/Ad classrooms upon arrival to school, no earlier than 7:30am.
+Attendance will be taken at 7:45am.

-Flag Salute: 8:10am -- It is the policy of RSU #9 that each school day should begin with appropriate activities that should include, but not be limited to, a salute to the United States flag.
+Flag Salute: 7:45am -- It is the policy of RSU #9 that each school day should begin with appropriate activities that should include, but not be limited to, a salute to the United States flag.
 (Footnote: RSU #9 recognizes that individual students may not participate in a flag salute, and it is the District's policy to recognize the individual rights of these students.
 The complete student body should be respectful and quiet out of respect for others.)

-Tardy - Tardiness is defined as an unexcused appearance of a student beyond the scheduled start time for the school day, 8:10.
+Tardy - Tardiness is defined as an unexcused appearance of a student beyond the scheduled start time for the school day, 7:45.
 When a student is late for school s/he is to report directly to the school and sign in.
 Three (3) incidents tardiness to school without acceptable excuses will result in a warning.
 Five (5) incidents of tardiness to school (starting fresh each quarter) will result in disciplinary action.
 Tardiness to class will be handled in a similar manner as the Ad/Ad teacher.
 Students and parents are requested to make every effort to schedule appointments outside of school hours.
 No notes accepted to excuse all tardies.